d1on/Sanctuary/basics/bonding.md

 ## What is bonding?

-**Bonding is the secondary value accrual strategy of Sanctuary.** It allows Sanctuary to acquire its own liquidity and other reserve assets such as LUSD by selling SANCT at a discount in exchange for these assets.
+**Bonding is the secondary value accrual strategy of Sanctuary.** It allows Sanctuary to acquire its own liquidity and other reserve assets such as SOL by selling SANCT at a discount in exchange for these assets.
 The protocol quotes the bonder with terms such as the bond price, the amount of SANCT tokens entitled to the bonder, and the vesting term.
 The bonder can claim some of the rewards (SANCT tokens) as they